peruibeloko/typewriter/README.md

 ## Usage

 Typewriter has its own web server, which answers to RESTful requests.
-The full API is outlined [here](https://carlinhos.dev.br/typewriter/swagger) (Not build yet)
+The full API is outlined [here](https://carlinhos.dev.br/typewriter/swagger) (Not built yet)

 It also provides a simple CLI for issuing administrative commands, such as registering a new user and gracefully shutting down the server.

 ### Commands

+> TODO